TargetSolutions/slate/source/index.html.md

     "expires_in": 86400
 }
 ```
+You use access tokens to authorize any requests made towards our API.
+To request an access token, issue a POST request to <code>https://api.crewsense.com/oauth/access_token</code>

 <aside class="notice">
 Substitute your credentials for `YOUR_CLIENT_ID` and `YOUR_SECRET_KEY`
 </aside>

-The <code>token_type</code> signifies that you have to use HTTP headers to authorize requests (see the next section). expires is a UNIX timestamp of the expiration date of the token (after which you have to request a new one). <code>expires_in</code> shows the expiration length in seconds.
+The <code>token_type</code> signifies that you have to use HTTP headers to authorize requests (see the next section). <code>expires</code> is a UNIX timestamp of the expiration date of the token (after which you have to request a new one). <code>expires_in</code> shows the expiration length in seconds.

 > Client access tokens currently expire in one week.
 If you try to use an expired access token, you might receive a response like: